SabunDhital/Insurance-Claim-Prediction/README.md

-markdown# Health Insurance Claim Cost Predictor
+Health Insurance Claim Cost Predictor

 A data mining and predictive analytics project that utilizes multiple linear regression to estimate healthcare claim amounts based on patient demographic and biometric data.